fendor/DamlFundamentalsSampleApp/README.md

-# Guinea Pig Partner and Ancestor App
+# Guinea Pig Partnership and Ancestor App
 Daml templates designed to handle guinea pig ownership and guinea pig offspring production.
 Two guinea pigs can be paired into couples to produce offspring.
-Couples can be broken up again by either owner, and guinea pigs can be gifted to a different owner if both parties agree to it.
+Couples can be broken up again by their respective owners, and guinea pigs can be gifted to a different owner if both parties agree to it.
 Guinea pigs remember one of their ancestors.

 ### I. Overview